-The high vitamin C content and iron in guava also help prevent colds and other viral infections.
+The high vitamin C and iron content of guava also help prevent colds and other viral infections.

-Coughing fits induced by colds and other ailments may also benefit from mead.
-You may learn more about its health advantages by clicking here.
+📙 Mead may also help with coughing fits brought on by colds and other ailments.
+You can learn more about its health advantages by clicking here.

 Another study showed guava as a key agent in reducing the intensity of pain during menstrual cycles.

 The test was conducted with 197 women who were experiencing painful menstrual symptoms.

 The study concluded that this was more helpful than your normal painkillers.

 Guava can also be used to help you get healthier skin.